Cobordisms of sutured manifolds and the functoriality of link Floer homology: Special cobordisms, sutured multi-diagrams, and naturality

-Now, we make $SFH$ into a functor from $\BSut'$ to $\Ab;$ i.e., we define the map $\Phi_{\W}$ if $\W$ is a special cobordism.
-For this, we generalize \cite{OSz10}.
-Some of the necessary steps have already been done by Grigsby and Wehrli in \cite{GW}, we review and extend their results first.
-In particular, we include the contact structure $\xi$ on $Z$ into the theory.
+Some of the necessary steps have already been done by Grigsby and Wehrli~\cite{GW}, we review and extend their results first.
+In particular, we include the contact structure~$\xi$ on~$Z$ into the theory.